-Is there any blog you follow?
+Are there any blogs you follow?

-Cozette McCreery: Blogs I always find difficult, because there’s a certain type… I like blogs like Style Selvage for menswear, Susie Bubble for womenswear and then Dean Mayo Davies, who works at i-D, he does a blog which is complete images and it might be the same image for four times and very little writing.
+Cozette McCreery: Blogs I find difficult, because there’s a certain type.
+I like blogs like Style Selvage for menswear, Susie Bubble for womenswear and then Dean Mayo Davies, who works at i-D, he does a blog which is images and it might be the same image multiple times with very little writing.
 What I’m not so keen on is seeing somebody taking a polaroid of themselves and telling me where they got their hair done and what tights they’re wearing and what shoes they’re wearing.
 There’s a lot of those blogs out there and I can’t quite see – unless that’s just a total vanity project – what that gives anybody.
 So blogs actually, although they’re very much about now, I personally don’t find them that inspiring or that interesting.
 Even they will say, she has one herself.
 But that’s mainly because I am in the industry of promotion, so I have things to promote.
 So I’m hoping that people don’t just look at it and just think what she’s banging on about blogs, what they probably do.
 But yeah, I’ve got a very love-hate-relationship with blogs.
 There’s more that I don’t like than I do like.

 Joe Bates: I think it’s a bubble that’s going to burst and people realize that it was nothing else than vanity projects.
 Lots of time and energy is wasted on them.
 It’s because everyone can now publish.
 Publishing was an achievement before.
 If that’s good or bad, I’m not saying it’s either way.
 But you had to work before it became published, so it doesn’t mean that you’re necessarily good, but it was a scarp.
-Now, a nine-year-old can publish, because they’re so computer savvy now that they would be able to blog.
+Now, a nine-year-old can publish, because they’re so computer savvy that they would be able to blog.
 People still have that sense of importance as if they’re producing a magazine that’s going to sit next to Italian Vogue, because they can function on the computer well enough to put up a blog.
-That’s what I mean by saying that bubble is going to burst, that someday they got to realize that they are all more or less important than anyone else.
+That’s what I mean by saying that bubble is going to burst, that someday they’ve got to realize that they are all more or less important than anyone else.

 Joe Bates: Yes, that’s the future.

 Cozette McCreery: But blogging for me personally, having to deal with PR on a daily basis, bloggers at the moment can be the bane of my life.
-I probably get hate mail.
+I will probably get hate mail.

 Sibling’s Knit Monster is featured on the cover of the book Doppelganger, which is published by Berlin-based Gestalten Verlag.